-Schools, governments, hospitals and other institutions can make a huge impact in the fight towards a more sustainable and healthy food system.
+Schools, governments, hospitals and other institutions can make a tremendous impact in the fight towards a more sustainable and healthy food system.
 Why?
 To put it simply, they're big, and when big places make changes, they affect a big number of people.
-In working towards policies that focus on more healthful, local and sustainable food, institutions model healthy food enviro.
+In working towards policies that focus on more healthful, local and sustainable food, institutions model healthy food environment.
 With each meal that an institution serves, it's setting an example.
-Most ppl eat outside of the house, whether feeding patients our nourishing next gen you have an opportunity to feed good food and create a model environment where the healthy choice is the easy choice.
+Most people eat outside of the house, whether feeding patients our nourishing next generation you have an opportunity to feed good food and create a model environment where the healthy choice is the easy choice.

 Where institutions spend their millions in food budgets makes a difference.
 When you change your procurement policies to focus on healthy, sustainably produced food, you're investing in clean air, water, and environments.
 Institutions have the opportunity to invest in a culture of health.
 There are many pathways to engage, see below to see what might be the right fit for you.

 If you are not purchasing, but you are a supporter of farm to institution efforts and want to learn more or stay involved, join the Michigan Farm to Institution Network!
 MFIN is a space for learning, sharing and working together to get more local food to institutions.
 Institutions such as hospitals, early childhood programs, schools, and colleges find, buy and use Michigan foods; Farmers and food suppliers offer the local foods institutions want in the ways they need, and Eaters at institutions identify, value and enjoy local foods.

 The Michigan Farm to Institution Network is a space for learning, sharing and working together to get more local food to institutions to reach the goal of the Michigan Good Food Charter--purchasing 20 percent of their food from local Michigan producers by 2020.
 It is a collaboration of the Ecology Center and Michigan State University’s Center for Regional Food Systems.